christofmuc/juce-spectroscope19-ci/README.md

     chmod +x cmake-3.15.5-Linux-x86_64.sh
     sudo cmake-3.15.5-Linux-x86_64.sh --skip-license --exclude-subdir --prefix=/usr/local

-Test that the cmake is now on the path
+Test that the cmake is now on the path:

+    cmake --version

+should output something similar to

+    cmake version 3.15.5

+    CMake suite maintained and supported by Kitware

 We need to install a list of prerequisite development packages in case they are not present yet.
 This is best done with the following command: